-Marketing ad campaign data can be overwhelming and complicated for your clients who usually don’t have any experience with these details and metrics.
-This is especially true for PPC campaigns, which often get overly complicated with a ton of data.
+Paid advertising data can be overwhelming and complicated for clients who don’t have any marketing experience.
+This is especially true for PPC campaigns, which often involve a significant amount of data, metrics, and acronyms.

-However, when you use the AgencyAnalytics to gather and present this data, you can do so in a way that is simple and understandable for your clients.
-You can also use this report template to analyze this information and formulate new strategies together with your client.
+However, when you use AgencyAnalytics’ PPC report template to gather and present this data, you do so in a way that is simple and easy for your clients to understand.
+This PPC report template has many benefits, like analyzing your campaigns and formulating new strategies to improve performance.

-While one of the best parts of using the a report template is the amount of time you save, it can also help you build your client’s trust and confidence in you.
-Our PPC report gives you the ability to present clean data to your clients on a regular basis, something that can be difficult to do with so many responsibilities.
+While one of the best parts of using a PPC reporting tool is the amount of time you save, it can also help you build your clients’ trust and confidence in your agency’s services.
+Our PPC reporting software gives you the ability to present clean data to your clients on a regular basis in the most professional way possible.

-We also have a PPC dashboard template available if you want the data in real-time.
+We also have a PPC dashboard template available if you want to provide clients with data in real-time.

 8 Sections Included in Our PPC Report Template